November 24, 2021

 I find it best to use a small piping bag with the end snipped off to be able to drip the drips – you can use squeezy bottles, or even just pour it on top and guide the chocolate over the edge – but it’s up to you!

-For the topping, I use some chocolate curls to sprinkle over my ganache once I had made the drip and used the leftover buttercream frosting to make some mini buttercream trees on top, and a lovely little decoration.
+For the topping on my Christmas drip cake, I use some chocolate curls to sprinkle over my ganache once I had made the drip and used the leftover buttercream frosting to make some mini buttercream trees on top, and a lovely little decoration.
 I used this green food colouring to make a deep colour.

 The final touch was some chocolate stars and a few more Christmas-like sprinkles for a bit of decoration.
 As over the top and showstopper as you can get – but an absolute favourite bake of mine.
 I hope you love it!
 Jane x